CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

    - 3-node scale cluster: 500 switches
    - 5-node scale cluster: 1,000 switches
 - For switches, you must enable OpenTelemetry to collect and export each metric that you want to monitor, as described in the {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Monitoring-and-Troubleshooting/Open-Telemetry-Export/" text="Cumulus Linux documentation">}}.
-- DPUs and ConnectX hosts must be running DOCA Telemetry Service (DTS) version 1.18 or later.
+- NetQ is compatible with DTS version 1.23.4.
 - Before you get started with the steps below, {{<exlink url="https://grafana.com/docs/grafana/latest/setup-grafana/installation/" text="install Grafana">}} and {{<exlink url="https://grafana.com/docs/grafana/latest/setup-grafana/start-restart-grafana/" text="start the Grafana server">}}.
 - NetQ retains OTLP metrics for fifteen days.